-- First, it is the policy of both the University of Massachusetts in general and the Public History Program in particular that interns not assume positions formerly held by regular employees.
+- First, it is the policy of both the University of Massachusetts in general and the Public History Program in particular that interns not assume positions formerly held by regular employees

-- Second, internships are education placements that give students a chance to develop skills under the supervision of a professional staff member with expertise in the project area.
+- Second, internships are educational placements that give students a chance to develop skills under the supervision of a professional staff member with expertise in the project area.
 While interns, especially at the graduate level, should have some autonomy in developing their work, they necessarily must remain apprentices to a professional from whom they'll learn this aspect of their craft.

-- Third, though helping with day-to-day administrative work can be educational, and is sometimes necessary, internships should include a project with a tangible end product that students can take with them on the job market.
+- Third, though helping with day-to-day administrative work can be instructive, and is sometimes necessary, internships should include a project with a tangible end product that students can take with them on the job market.

 - Lastly, internships completed during the academic year should conform as closely as possible in terms of workload and calendar to the demands of other jobs offered graduate students at the University of Massachusetts.
 Typically, graduate students are expected to be at their duties from the first day of classes until the last day of final exams; they receive a break in January, and resume their duties on the same schedule for the spring semester.

 How to Plan and Register for your Internship

 The Public History Program requires that students complete approximately 300 hours of internship work, which can be completed during the school year or over the summer.
 It is sometimes possible to divide these hours into two separate internships with the approval of your advisor: for example, a short 60 hour internship could be combined with a larger 240 hour internship, or students may complete two 150-hour internships.